We run a bar at most of our evening events, enabling you to have a drink before the concert starts or during the interval.

 Yvonne Eddy, Concerts Manager

-If you are looking for somewhere specific, Tripadvisor has 814 Brighton restaurants in its listings!
+If you are looking for somewhere specific, Tripadvisor has over 900 Brighton restaurants in its listings!

 The Barley Mow in St George’s Rd is listed in the Good Beer Guide, and they've come to an arrangement with Pizzaface whereby customers can order pizzas at the bar and they're delivered to the pub a few minutes later